Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Multiple connection points — Compatible with filters and chillers

-- Quick setup and portability — Ideal for temporary installations or travel
+- Quick setup and portability for temporary installations or travel

 Cons:

-- Inflatable lid systems can be less rigid than hard lids
+- Inflatable lid is less rigid than a hard lid

-- Not as durable as heavy-duty commercial units for very high-volume use
+- Not as durable as heavy-duty permanent units under very high use

 - Some accessories sold separately